The Vail Pass Task Force

 Finally, your annual family ski trip to Shrine Mountain Inn is more than just a reservation.
 Once you arrive at the exit, you see them coming too: the other carload, equally enthusiastic, with snowmobiles in tow.
 Your youngster's neck cranes to get a better view of the machines and then asks, "Why do we have to carry everything to the hut couldn't we get one of them to take our stuff?"
 And so the multi-use conversation begins, with your five year old.

-According to Chuck Ogilby, current President of the Vail Pass Task Force and owner of the Shrine Mountain Inn, multi-use conversations among a group of concerned users in the Vail Pass area began in 1989 or 1990.
+According to Chuck Ogilby, former President of the Vail Pass Task Force and owner of the Shrine Mountain Inn, multi-use conversations among a group of concerned users in the Vail Pass area began in 1989 or 1990.
 "The area at the time was being overrun with snow machines with no areas reserved for quiet use.
 A helicopter operated a heli-ski operation, a snow-cat operator was there, several private snow-cat clubs, and of course the Shrine Mountain Inn, the Jackal, Janet's, and the Fowler-Hilliard huts.
 This intense use was chaos.
 But the use then was a fraction of what it has become today."

 The group organized, and by the mid-nineties the Vail Pass Task Force had become a 501 c3 corporation.
 "For many years the Task Force tried to operate the area under a voluntary sharing (and separated) use plan.
 This, however, received no compliance from the snowmobile community.
 After years of frustration, and limited successes, the Task Force asked the Forest Service to implement a Fee Demo area as a last straw to manage the area."